prebid/prebid.github.io/dev-docs/integrate-with-the-prebid-analytics-api.md

 {% endhighlight %}

 #### Step 2: Add analytics source code

-{: .alert.alert-danger :}
-**Breaking changes for Prebid 1.0**
-There are two breaking changes to the data emitted from analytic events for Prebid 1.0:
-1. Events that previously emitted a `requestId` property now emit that data as the `auctionId` property
-2. The `BID_TIMEOUT` event that previously emitted an array of bidder code strings now emits an array of objects containing `bidId`, `bidder`, `adUnitCode`, and `auctionId` for timed out bids

 1. Create a JS file under `modules` with the name of the bidder suffixed with 'AnalyticsAdapter', e.g., `exAnalyticsAdapter.js`